lsst-it/puppet-system_authnz/README.md

 ## Limitations

-This lsst_system_authnz module only supports RHEL/CentOS servers that are configured to use `iptables`.
+This system_authnz module only supports RHEL/CentOS servers that are configured to use `iptables`.